 In addition, the State Department has made an effort to improve the quality and availability of foreign assistance information through the Foreign Assistance Data Review (FADR).
-In December 2015, an interagency FADR working group proposed recommendations to improve the State Department's ability to monitor and report on foreign assistance activities.
-In 2016, the working group also announced a new Data Element Index.
-Nonetheless, according to a June 2017 report by the Office of Inspector General, the working group "had made limited progress in meeting its goal of developing a comprehensive plan to improve the Department's foreign assistance data tracking and reporting" and "lacked executive guidance and support."
-According to the State Department, since June 2017, the agency has been implementing a new solution for reporting and maintaining foreign assistance data in accordance with FADR recommendations.
-The State Department further noted that these efforts had led to increased transaction data and improved data reporting on ForeignAssistance.gov as of March 2018, after the close of the action plan.
+In December 2015, an interagency FADR working group proposed recommendations to improve the State Department's ability to monitor and report on foreign assistance activities.13 In 2016, the working group also announced a new Data Element Index.14 According to the State Department, the agency has been implementing a new solution for reporting and maintaining foreign assistance data in accordance with FADR recommendations.15 Nonetheless, according to a June 2017 report by the Office of Inspector General, the working group "had made limited progress in meeting its goal of developing a comprehensive plan to improve the Department's foreign assistance data tracking and reporting" and "lacked executive guidance and support."16

-Relatedly, on 15 July 2016, President Obama signed into law the Foreign Aid Transparency and Accountability Act of 2016.
-Under Section 4 of the act, federal agencies that administer covered US federal assistance must provide the Secretary of State with "comprehensive information" on their foreign assistance programs, to be subsequently published on ForeignAssistance.gov.
-Agencies are required to begin reporting this information on a quarterly basis no later than two years after the act's enactment (i.e. by 15 July 2018).
-In this regard, the act's passage reinforces the data reporting efforts being carried out under this commitment.
+Relatedly, on 15 July 2016, President Obama signed into law the Foreign Aid Transparency and Accountability Act of 2016.17 Under Section 4 of the act, federal agencies that administer covered US federal assistance must provide the Secretary of State with "comprehensive information" on their foreign assistance programs, to be subsequently published on ForeignAssistance.gov.
+Agencies are required to begin reporting this information on a quarterly basis no later than two years after the act's enactment (i.e. by 15 July 2018).18 In this regard, the act's passage reinforces the data reporting efforts being carried out under this commitment.
 In light of the increased number of agencies reporting data to ForeignAssistance.gov, the IRM researcher assesses that Milestone 33.1 is substantially complete.

-With respect to capacity-building programs involving partner countries (Milestone 33.2), the State Department informed the IRM that the ForeignAssistance.gov team traveled to Indonesia, Thailand, and Malawi to raise awareness of foreign assistance data and encourage data use.
-A State Department blog post provides additional details on the Malawi trip.
-For example, the one-weeklong trip focused on understanding the demand for and use of foreign assistance data, as well as raising awareness of the data.
-The State Department further noted that the ForeignAssistance.gov team discussed with Malawi's Ministry of Finance how data from ForeignAssistance.gov could be incorporated into Malawi's Aid Management System.
+With respect to capacity-building programs involving partner countries (Milestone 33.2), the State Department informed the IRM that the ForeignAssistance.gov team traveled to Indonesia, Thailand, and Malawi to raise awareness of foreign assistance data and encourage data use.19 A State Department blog post provides additional details on the Malawi trip.20 For example, the one-weeklong trip focused on understanding the demand for and use of foreign assistance data, as well as raising awareness of the data.
+The State Department further noted that the ForeignAssistance.gov team discussed with Malawi's Ministry of Finance how data from ForeignAssistance.gov could be incorporated into Malawi's Aid Management System.21